lmeulen/FitbitDownload/README.md

 Only the first two arguments are mandatory.

-If no starting date is specified, the app starts with dwonloading yesterday since this is the last complete day of Fitbit logging.
+If no starting date is specified, the app starts downloading yesterday (since this is the last complete day of Fitbit logging).
+The default number of days ti downlaod is 7.
+If data is already downloaded, it is read from the cache instead of the API (reduces use of the API and inproves speed),

 ## Dependencies ##
-- fitbit-api.
-Obtain from github abd extract in the root of this app
+- ```python-fitbit```.
+Obtain from github (https://github.com/orcasgit/python-fitbit) and extract in the root of this app
-- calmap.
+- ```calmap```.
 Install with pip install calmap (only used in the notebooks)

 ## Data storage ##
 During download, the following datastructure is created: